Mechanistic inference of stochastic gene expression from structured single-cell data: Promises and Challenges of Mechanistic Inference with the Telegraph Model

 \section{Promises and Challenges of Mechanistic Inference with the Telegraph Model}

-A natural entry point is the classical telegraph model.
-By examining its promises and limitations, we can illustrate broader challenges in mechanistic inference and motivate the need for richer data and more flexible models.
-The telegraph model describes a gene promoter stochastically switching between inactive $G$ (``off'') and active $G^*$ (``on'') states with respective rates $\alpha$ and $\beta$, transcription in state $G^*$ at rate $\rho$, and subsequent mRNA degradation at $\gamma$
+A natural entry point into model-based inference with single-cell data is the classical telegraph model.
+This model minimally captures transcriptional bursting (the stochastic switching between transcriptionally active and silent states \cite{tunnacliffe2020WhatTranscriptionalBurst}) and has thus served as a cornerstone of quantitative single-cell analyses.
+By examining the model's promises and limitations, we identify broader challenges in mechanistic inference that motivate the need for richer data and more flexible models.

-This framework minimally captures the intrinsic noise of transcriptional bursting and has thus served as a cornerstone in quantitative single-cell data analyses.
-Furthermore, its simplicity provides a valuable basis for extensions that address practical experimental complexities, for example, accounting for measurement noise (mRNA capture efficiency) in sequencing improves inference quality \cite{gorin2022DistinguishingBiophysicalStochasticity,tang2023ModellingCaptureEfficiency,grima2024QuantifyingCorrectingBias}.
+The telegraph model describes a gene promoter stochastically switching between inactive $G$ (``off'') and active $G^*$ (``on'') states with respective rates $\alpha$ and $\beta$.
+While in the active state, transcription produces mRNA at rate $\rho$, and mRNA is degraded at rate $\gamma$.
+These processes are summarized by the scheme